willingc/nteract/RELEASING.md

 ```

 5. Once you're ready click "Publish release".
 On macOS and Windows, the update will be automatically downloaded and installed.

+## Releasing nteract web application

+To release **nteract_on_jupyter** web application on pip or conda-forge, please follow these steps:

+TODO